da-luce/ece4760_final_project/webpage/index.md

 #### Angle Arrow

 To indicate the current orientation of the ToF sensor relative to the zero gate, we added a triangular arrow that orbits just beyond the outermost distance ring of the polar grid, pointing toward the center.
 As the ToF sensor rotates through angles, the arrow moves smoothly around the circle, providing a clear and continuous indication of the sensor's current direction.
 Initially, we computed the arrow's position using radian-based (floating-point) `sin()` and `cos()` calls each frame, but this introduced noticeable lag, occasionally causing the pointer to skip nearly 20° between updates.
-To resolve this, we precomputed sine and cosine values for all 360 degrees and scaled each value by a constant factor (`SCALE = 1024`) so the values can be stored as `int`s in lookup tables.
+To resolve this, we precomputed sine and cosine values for all 360 degrees and scaled each value by a constant factor (`SCALE = 1024`) so that each value can be stored as an `int` in the lookup tables.
 Using these, we constructed the triangle with basic vector geometry: its tip points along the current angle, and its base is centered perpendicular to that direction.
 The coordinates of the triangle's vertices are calculated from the scaled trig values and rendered using three lines, resulting in a lightweight visual marker of the real-time sweep of the sensor.

 ##### Volatile Variables